 Employment Outlook and Salary Information

 Earning an associate's degree in electrical design prepares graduates for work as electrical and electronic engineering technicians.
-According to the U.S. Bureau of Labor Statistics (www.bls.gov), employment of electrical and electronic engineering technicians will experience a 2% decline, from 2014 to 2024.
-The median annual salary of these technicians was $61,130 as of May 2015.
+According to the U.S. Bureau of Labor Statistics (www.bls.gov), employment of electrical and electronic engineering technicians will experience a 0% little change, from 2018 to 2028.
+The median annual salary of these technicians was $64,330 as of May 2018.

 Continuing Education Information